boltops-tools/cody/README.md

 ### Deploy

-Adjust the files in `.codebuild` to you needs.
-When you're read deploy the CodeBuild project with:
+Adjust the files in `.codebuild` to fit your needs.
+When you're ready, deploy the CodeBuild project with:

     codebuild deploy STACK_NAME